- EOS aims to make enterprise-grade, decentralized applications scalable and highly efficient.

 EOS Blockchain – A Powerful Network

 As we described, the EOS blockchain aims to be a go-to choice for building enterprise-grade DApps.
 Today, it is a leading choice for any DApp developer that wants to offer their DApp users very fast transaction speeds.

 To fulfill its goal, the EOS blockchain will have to process millions of transactions every second.
 The EOS network has only 21 nodes, making the consensus for block formation extremely fast, allowing a very high throughput of transactions.

-Alternatively, Ethereum has millions of nodes, and hence, the same is not possible on Ethereum blockchain.
+Alternatively, Ethereum has millions of nodes, and hence, the same is not possible on the Ethereum blockchain.
 The delegated proof-of-stake (DPoS) model is a core part of the EOS ecosystem, whereas the Ethereum blockchain is still dependent on the proof-of-work model.

 The EOS tokens are an integral part of the EOS ecosystem.
 Developers need only hold EOS tokens to be eligible to use EOS network resources and build and run decentralized applications.
 The EOS token holders can rent their computing powers to others if they don’t run apps themselves.

 There’s no mining on the EOS network.
 Instead, the number of required blocks are generated by the block producers.
 In return, they are rewarded with EOS tokens.
 They can publish their desired sum as an expected reward.
 The current circulating supply of EOS tokens is 946,584,893.

 The EOS Story

 EOS software is a product of a company known as Block, and it is involved in many blockchain projects.
-The EOS ICO ran for 350 days, and it makes it one of the longest-running ICO in the history of cryptocurrencies.
-The ICO ran from June 26th, 2017, and ran till June 1st, 2018.
+The EOS ICO ran for 350 days, and it makes it one of the longest-running ICO’s in cryptocurrency history.
+The ICO ran from June 26th, 2017, until June 1st, 2018.

-The EOS ICO proved to be a tremendous success as they were able to generate more than a billion-dollar.
-It makes EOS ICO one of the most successful ICOs of all time.
+The EOS ICO proved to be a tremendous success as they were able to generate more than a billion dollars, making it one of the most successful ICOs of all time.